RNag/aws-teams-logger/README.md

 originally designed for MS Outlook and Teams.
 This library is primarily intended for use in an AWS environment.

-This package exposes the below decorator methods which handle the posting of **warning** level or above log messages by default (via the builtin `logging` module) to a specified Microsoft Teams channel.
+This package exposes the below decorator classes which handle the posting of **warning** level or above log messages by default (via the builtin `logging` module) to a specified Microsoft Teams channel.
 Log messages with an `exc_info` parameter, as well as any uncaught exceptions, will also be sent to a list of Dev Emails (if provided)